Showing 1-100 of 988 Results

 Assistant Professor of Emergency Medicine

-BioChristopher Bennett, MD, MA, FAAEM, is a physician scientist in the Department of Emergency Medicine at Stanford University.
+BioChristopher Bennett, MD, MSc, MA, FAAEM, is a physician scientist in the Department of Emergency Medicine at Stanford University.
 He completed residency training at Harvard Medical School's program in Emergency Medicine based at Massachusetts General Hospital.
-Bennett graduated with honors from Winthrop University (B.S. in Biology), earned a graduate degree from Duke University (M.A. in Genetics and Genomics), and was awarded his medical degree (M.D.) from The University of North Carolina at Chapel Hill, School of Medicine.
+Bennett holds an undergraduate degree from Winthrop University (B.S. in Biology), a graduate degree from Duke University (M.A. in Genetics and Genomics), a medical degree (M.D.) from The University of North Carolina at Chapel Hill, School of Medicine, and a graduate degree from Stanford University (M.Sc. in Epidemiology).
 In addition to his formal graduate training, Bennett was previously a scientist with the Lineberger Comprehensive Cancer Center, a Howard Hughes Medical Institute Fellow at Johns Hopkins’s McKusick-Nathans Institute of Genetic Medicine, and a researcher with the Emergency Medicine Network based at Harvard and Massachusetts General Hospital.

 Christopher previously served on the 2018-2019 Board of Directors for the Society for Academic Emergency Medicine (SAEM); after his term on the Board, he was a member of the SAEM executive taskforce on Equity and Inclusion.
 He was subsequently a founding member of the SAEM Equity and Inclusion Committee, a position he continues to hold.
 He also served on the Massachusetts Medical Society's 2019-2020 Committee on Publications which directs the publication and distribution of the New England Journal of Medicine.
 His research has appeared in journals such as the New England Journal of Medicine, JAMA, and JAMA Surgery.
 His writing has appeared in The American Journal of Bioethics, STAT News, KevinMD.com, and Forbes.